k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-2/1.lesson-blue/unit-1.md

 We now have
 - bob.yaml # the parametrized ApplicationProfile
 - bob.values # the Parameters
-- deployment.yaml # sample Deployment incl a LoadTest
+- bob.test # sample Deployment incl a LoadTest

 We will now pretend a `helm` like management of these artefacts: next step -> stuff them into an OCI registry